mdlsvensson/falu/README.md

 # falu
 Color theme starting with a very dark background with just a hint of purple.
+Please experiment with these colors and suggest alternatives that might be a better fit.

 ## Colors
 | Palette      | HEX     | Color                       |